 I wasn’t so quick on the uptake back then.
 Even when, as a high schooler, I would arrive home late some evening to find him lying on the floor listening to a Bartok string quartet via the Harman Kardon and his super-fancy Ohm headphones, I did not develop a clue without Janet’s help.

 My dad loved listening to music but he REALLY dug it whilst high.
-Same for movies, for reading (something he rarely did for himself, prior to the pot), for concentrating on anything that was recreational as opposed to “process”.
+Same for movies, for reading (something he rarely did for himself, pre-pot), for concentrating on anything that was recreational as opposed to “process”.
 My mother would long and repeatedly argue that his insights into any of these things weren’t necessarily so cogent when he was high, not so cogent as his sober, quite sophisticated feelings on these things.
 But in terms of his own enjoyment?
 No contest, apparently.

 I’ve written about this before: My dad expressed intimacy by badgering one into enjoying a film or book or documentary or piece of music that he admired — and he wanted you to experience it ALONGSIDE HIM, RIGHT THEN.
 He loved nothing more.
 Sharing a bowl made the occasion even more special.